 Knowing how much daylight you have left

 If you’re in any kind of emergency situation, it’s useful to know how much daylight you have left.
+Some methods to navigate without a compass rely on sunlight.
 Here’s one method which works using your fist:

 ● Locate the sun’s position in the sky and face towards it.